neverinfamous/R2-Manager-Worker/README.md

 Last Updated October 19, 2025 12:34 PM EST

 R2 Manager is a Vite-powered React application backed by a Cloudflare Worker that proxies Cloudflare R2 and D1.
-The web client lets you authenticate, create, edit and delete buckets, upload objects with chunked retries, move files between buckets, download multi-file archives, while the worker mediates all requests, issues signed URLs, and stores session metadata.
+The web client lets you authenticate, create, edit and delete buckets, upload objects with chunked retries, delee files, move files between buckets, and download multi-file archives, while the worker mediates all requests, issues signed URLs, and stores session metadata.

 ---